slog-rs/slog/README.md

 ## Verification Recommendation

-To help with the maintaince, the ownership of this crate is potentially shared between multiple developers.
+To help with the maintained, the ownership of this crate is potentially shared between multiple developers.
 It is recommended to always use [cargo-crev](https://github.com/crev-dev/cargo-crev) to verify the trustworthiness of each of your dependencies, including this one.